buzzshocker/User-Level-Thread-Library/REPORT.md

 we were able to get it working completely.

-We tested our implementation of the uthread library out by running it against uthread_hello.c and uthread_yield.c given by the professor which gave us the right output.
+We tested our implementation of the uthread library out by running it against `uthread_hello.c` and `uthread_yield.c` given by the professor.
+We believe that these test cases validate our implementation for the uthread, at least the components involved in phase 2.

 ## Phase 3 - semaphore API
 The semaphore API took us some time to understand.
 The implementation was much